chenchenzi/chenzixu/content/resources/1forcedalignment/fa6.md

    └── text2tg.py
    ```

-All `.wav` audio files of a corpus are in the `/corpus/` directory, and all transcript files are in the `/txts/` directory.
+All `.wav` audio files of a corpus are in the `/corpus/` directory, and all transcript files (`.txt`) are in the `/txts/` directory.
 The generated input TextGrid files can be added to the `/corpus/` directory.

-For very large corpora, I usually write a script to perform a sanity check of the original corpora files, so that we know whether there is any filename inconsistencies, and whether there is a transcript file for each audio file.
+For very large corpora, I usually write a script to perform a sanity check of the original corpora files, so that we know whether there are any filename inconsistencies, and whether there is a transcript file for each audio file.

 ## 6.2.
 Setting up the Montreal Forced Aligner